Intrigue grows with role for Cowboys rookie defender Parsons | Times Leader

 Parsons’ first career sack came on a generous call by officials who ruled quarterback Justin Herbert was in his grasp when he threw a pass while backpedaling.
 Regardless, the 18-yard sack ultimately forced the Chargers to settle for a tying field goal.

-That fourth-quarter possession ended up being the last for L.A. as Dak Prescott led a drive to a game-ending field goal for his first victory since the star quarterback’s severe ankle injury last October.
+That fourth-quarter possession ended up being the last for L.A. as for his first victory since the star quarterback’s severe ankle injury last October.
 Dallas earned an encouraging split of two road games to start the season.

 Parsons’ role in new defensive coordinator Dan Quinn’s adjusted plan without Lawrence and fellow starter Randy Gregory was the talk of the locker room after the win.
 The former Penn State player said it was his most work on the defensive line since high school.